Informed by the latest thinking in the security sector

 Will Smith, MSc Security Management student

-- 1 year full time (campus-based), 2 years part time distance learning (with some attendance), 3 years part time distance learning (with some attendance)
+- 1 year full time (campus-based), 2 years part time distance learning (with some attendance)

 - A good honours degree in a relevant subject, or equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5.
 Campus-based applicants require a minimum score of 6.0 in all individual components.
 Distance learning applicants require a minimum score of 6.0 in Reading and Writing components.